 The PA Chamber works every day to improve the Commonwealth’s business climate and make the state a more hospitable place for job creators to thrive.
 That includes pushing for pro-growth policies that will reduce burdens businesses in the Commonwealth currently face; as well as fighting back against proposals that will increase the cost of doing business.
 In 2017, thanks to our members’ support, the PA Chamber was successful in advocating for pro-business measures and defeating several proposals that would have created additional hurdles for employers, stifled economic growth and hurt the state’s competitive edge.

-Signed into law as Act 5 of 2017, the PA Chamber strongly advocated for this reform, which will enroll new state and public school employees into a hybrid pension plan with a 401(k)-style component — a long overdue first step to addressing the Commonwealth’s pension crisis.
+Act 5 of 2017 enrolls new state and public school employees into a hybrid pension plan with a 401(k)-style component — a long overdue first step to addressing the Commonwealth’s pension crisis.

 The PA Supreme Court recently held that the $5 million net operating loss cap violates the state constitution.
 With the negotiations of the 17-18 budget, we secured changes that would increase the percentage cap to a more competitive 40 percent.

 During the 2017-18 legislative session, the PA Chamber successfully defeated various attempts by lawmakers to impose new tax burdens on industry: including another severance tax on natural gas companies; a warehouse tax; a hotel tax; increased utility taxes; a technology tax; an insurance tax and more.
 All told, the PA Chamber saved employers $2 billion in costs by defeating these taxes and instituting other reform measures.